Application process exchange

 Travel registry

-Students are required to register their Exchange activity using the McGill Student Travel Registry app as soon as possible and at least 4 weeks prior to departure.
-Information about how to download and register using the app can be found on the McGill Student Travel Registry website.
+• You are required to register your Exchange activity using the McGill Student Travel Registry app, as soon as possible and at least 4 weeks prior to departure.

 Back to top